Raptyyy/vr-guide/csp-settings.md

 - **Flatten nodes** keep it `enabled`
 - **Chunks optimization** helps with CPU load.
 Set it to `Advanced` unless you have issues (like the screen going black), then keep it at `Basic`.
 - **Limit audio for other cars** set it to `Always` if you have a slower PC.
+- **Apply Hyperthreading fix** highly recommended to have it `enabled`, benefits any CPU that uses Hyperthreading or SMT.
+Might not work well on 4 or 2 core CPUs.
+(CSP version 0.2.7 or 0.2.8 preview required)

 GPU optimizations:
 - **Optimize meshes some more** helps with GPU load, have it `enabled`